 This first purchase was characteristic of Istomin’s attitude – when he loved a piece of work, he bought it if he could!
 It was that simple.
-The notion of speculation (I will buy because it will increase in value) was absolutely foreign to him.
-Sometimes he would get carried away and engage in reckless bout of spending, accepting an excessive price for a work of art which had captivated him.
+The notion of speculation (buying because it will increase in value) was absolutely foreign to him.
+At times he would become carried away and engage in reckless bouts of spending, paying an excessive price for a work of art which had captivated him.

 His collection contained relatively few classical and romantic works.
 His most significant pieces were a small Rembrandt etching dated 1637 (Three Heads of Women, One Asleep), a Charles Turner watercolor dated 1847 (Brighton Bridge) which had been offered to him by the Busch family, and a pencil drawing by Eugène Delacroix (Figure Studies).
 He also had a portrait of Ludwig van Beethoven sketched by Edward Burne-Jones. .

 Eugene Istomin was also friendly with another abstract expressionist painter, Barnett Newman (1905-1970), whose modernism was even more radical.
-Newman had to wait until the very end of his life to finally be recognized as a great artist and to see his market value reach vertiginous heights, whereas he had lived in poverty until the age of sixty.
-Istomin loved the artist less than the man (he only acquired a lithograph).
+Newman had to wait until the very end of his life before finally being recognized as a great artist and seeing his market value reach vertiginous heights, after having lived in poverty until the age of sixty.
+Istomin loved the artist less than he did the man (he only acquired one lithograph).
 Like his wife, Newman was passionate about music and had played the piano in his youth.
 He was an idealist who refused to compromise and who fought against injustices, whatever they might be.
 Having taught for a long time in schools (without ever having gained tenure!), he advocated the development of education and the importance of art and artists in society.
 Istomin shared these convictions and admired his immense artistic and literary culture (Newman had been invited to Paris in 1968 to give a lecture on Baudelaire!).
-When Istomin was working on Schubert’s great Sonata in D major and was still hesitant to present it to the public, he wanted to try it out on an audience of friends chosen for their musical sensitivity.
+When Istomin was working on Schubert’s great Sonata in D major and was still hesitant about performing it in public, he felt the urge to try it out on an audience of friends chosen for their musical sensitivity.
 He played it for Barnett Newman and his wife, and their enthusiastic reaction helped him to decide to include it in his recital programs.

-Istomin was also connected with Richard Diebenkorn, a painter who had followed a path which was the exact opposite to that of Arikha, at about the same time. in his early days, Diebenkorn was one of the most outstanding representatives of the abstract expressionist school, which was then very popular on the West Coast.
+Istomin was also connected with Richard Diebenkorn, a painter who had followed a path which was the exact opposite to that of Arikha, at about the same time. in his early days, Diebenkorn was one of the most outstanding representatives of the abstract Expressionist school, which was then very popular on the West Coast.
 A great admirer of Hopper, he returned to figurative art in the mid-1950s, with equal success.
 Later, the discovery of some of Matisse’s great paintings, in particular Fenêtre à Collioure, led him to return to abstraction in 1966.
 This time it was a lyrical abstraction far removed from the expressionist abstraction of his beginnings.
 Diebenkorn embarked on a series entitled Ocean Park, some 140 paintings and several hundred works on paper which were executed over a period of 20 years.
-Istomin was fascinated by his complex progression and continual questioning, and by his determination to achive the ultimate limits of his ideas.
-In 1977 and 1982, he bought two works, including one from the Ocean Park series (coal and gouache).
+Istomin was fascinated by his complex progression and continual questioning, and by his determination to achieve the ultimate limits of his ideas.
+In 1977 and 1982, he bought two works, including one from the Ocean Park series (charcoal and gouache).
 Diebenkorn also gave him two etchings.
-In an attempt to know more and understand everything about the painter’s approach, he built up a collection of no less than thirteen exhibition catalogues (between 1980 and 2000) and five books.
-Diebenkorn had kindly autographed Eugene and Marta Istomin’s edition of the Richard Newlin’s book entitled Richard Diebenkorn: Works on Paper, as well as the large poster announcing an exhibition of his paintings on the occasion of the tenth anniversary of the Kennedy Center.
+In an attempt to learn more and understand everything about the painter’s approach, he built up a collection of no less than thirteen exhibition catalogues (between 1980 and 2000) and five books.
+Diebenkorn had kindly autographed Eugene and Marta Istomin’s edition of the Richard Newlin book entitled Richard Diebenkorn: Works on Paper, as well as the large poster announcing an exhibition of his paintings on the occasion of the Kennedy Center’s tenth anniversary.

 In 1961, during his participation in the first Israel Festival, Istomin met Joseph Zaritsky, a painter born in Ukraine in 1891 who had emigrated to Palestine by 1923.
-He closely followed the evolution of his work, inspired by the landscapes of Israel, to which he gave an increasingly abstract vision over the years.
-In 1964, he received a watercolor by Zarit sky in recognition of his participation in the previous year’s Israel Festival.
-In 1970, he bought a large-format oil painting from Zaritsky, which he brought back to America by plane with his luggage, not easy feat!
-He also had a lithograph and a watercolor that Zaritsky had dedicated to him.
+He followed closely the evolution of his work, which was inspired by the landscapes of Israel, and to which Zaritsky gave an increasingly abstract vision over the years.
+In 1964, he received a watercolor by Zaritsky in recognition of his participation in the previous year’s Israel Festival.
+In 1970, he bought a large-format oil painting from Zaritsky which he brought back to America by plane along with his luggage – not an easy feat!
+He also possessed one lithograph and a watercolor which Zaritsky had dedicated to him.

 However, the works that Istomin most cherished belonged to the first half of the 20th century.
 The best represented artist was Pablo Picasso with seven items: a 1959 gouache, Scène de corrida; a watercolor, Femme au bras levé; a study for the famous painting Trois femmes – 1908, which had belonged to Apollinaire; two etchings (La Danse – 1905; Les Pauvres – 1905 from the Saltimbanques suite edited by Ambroise Vollard); a lithograph of 1924, Femme assise; and a charcoal and pencil study for Three Guitars.
 Picasso was also by far the most present artist in Istomin’s library, with eighty-nine books, including some priceless collections of original lithographs. .

-The rest of his collection included isolated works that had seduced him during his visits to galleries around the world.
-There were lithographs by Maillol (Female Nude seen from the back), Braque (La Théière), André Masson (Portrait 1938), Renoir (L’enfant au biscuit), Miro and Jacques Villon.
+The rest of his collection included isolated works that had caught him during his visits to galleries around the world.
+There were lithographs by Maillol (Female Nude Seen from the Back), Braque (La Théière – The Teapot), André Masson (Portrait 1938), Renoir (L’enfant au biscuit), Joan Miro and Jacques Villon.
 Istomin was very fond of three pencil drawings: Musicienne by Cocteau (dedicated to Carole Weisweler), Le Jour by Juan Gris (still life with bottle, glass, plate and newspaper), and Les Instruments de musique by Fernand Léger (dated 1925).
 And to complete the inventory of the nearly one hundred works in his collection, there remains a Soutine canvas painted in 1919, Brace of Pheasants, and a unique sculpture, a bronze by Jacques Lipchitz (Figure, 1915).

 Istomin’s library was exceptionally rich in art books – he had nearly two thousand which covered the entire history of art, from Greek antiquity to the contemporary period.
 The painters of his collection occupied an important place, but there were also books on important artists of all periods as well as numerous aesthetic essays (the complete writings on art by André Malraux, signed by the author).

-Istomin needed the physical presence of his paintings, and since his wealth did not allow him to acquire very expensive works, his library served as a museum.
+Istomin needed the physical presence of his paintings, and since his financial means did not allow him to acquire very expensive works, his library served as a museum.
 For a long time, his travels allowed him to discover museums all over the world, particularly in Paris, London and Italy.
-However, as the years went by, he couldn’t stand the crowds.
-He would come early in the morning and leave as soon as there were too many people, regardless of the interest of the museum or exhibition.
+However, as the years went by, he found it increasingly difficult to tolerate the crowds.
+He would arrive early in the morning and leave as soon as there were too many people, regardless of the interest of the museum or exhibition.
 He eventually gave up going to museums, making only rare exceptions when accompanying Marta to see certain paintings.

-In addition to the fine arts, Eugene Istomin was also passionate about Greek and Chinese civilizations.
-He had bought many books, some vases and other objects.
+In addition to the fine arts, Eugene Istomin was also passionate about Greek and Chinese civilizations and had acquired many books, some vases and other objects of art.